Ultimate NOx Sensors Guide

 Although they can sometimes come with an eye-watering price tag, your best bet is to replace your faulty NOx Sensor with a brand new replacement that comes with the most extended warranty you can find.

-Main dealers are often likely to offer the best warranties, but we would also expect them to come up with the highest price tag.
+Main dealers are often likely to offer the best warranties better compliance with your ride, but we would also expect them to come up with the highest price tag.

 Thankfully, once you’ve fitted your shiny new NOx sensor, we wouldn’t expect to have to deal with them again for quite some time, if ever again.